 |13 Weeks Ended||26 Weeks Ended|

 |Operating and administrative expense||100,036||97,248||196,330||190,452|

 |Depreciation and amortization||7,017||6,386||13,915||12,621|

 |Income before income taxes||10,876||9,595||19,859||14,743|

 |Class A common stock:|

 |Class B common stock:|

-(1) The Company adopted ASU No. 2014-09, “Revenue from Contracts with Customers,” using the full retrospective approach in fiscal 2019.
-As a result of the adoption of the standard, $913 of certain other income streams, including commissions for gift card and lottery sales and services fees for ShopRite From Home, that were previously presented as a reduction in operating expenses were reclassified to sales for the 13 week period ended October 28, 2017.
-Additionally, $47 of pharmacy fees previously recorded as cost of sales were reclassified as a reduction of sales for the 13 week period ended October 28, 2017.
+(1) The Company adopted ASU No. 2014-09, “Revenue from Contracts with Customers (Topic 606),” using the full retrospective approach in fiscal 2019.
+As a result of the adoption of the standard, $1,181 and $2,094 of certain other income streams, including commissions for gift card and lottery sales and service fees for ShopRite From Home, that were previously presented as a reduction in Operating expenses were reclassified to sales for the 13 and 26 week periods ended January 27, 2018, respectively.
+Additionally, $294 and $341 of pharmacy fees previously recorded as Cost of sales were reclassified as a reduction of sales for the 13 and 26 week periods ended January 27, 2018, respectively.

 |Contact:||John Van Orden, CFO|